mikyll/JavaFX-MultiplayerLobbySystem/README.md

 <h1 align="center">JavaFX-MultiplayerLobbySystem</h1>
 JavaFX lobby system for multiplayer games with chat, ready toggle and kick buttons, using socket TCP by default.

+Features:
+- chat;
+- ready button;
+- kick user button (only the server, which created the room, can do this).

+Chat support using JavaFX and socket TCP (stream) to be used for Cluedo app

 ### Demo

 <table style="border: none">